Caxton

 Find in Files

-⇧⌘F searches across files on disk without opening them, streaming results as they're found.
+⇧⌘F searches files on disk without opening them, streaming results as they're found.
+Filename patterns (*.log; *.csv) narrow the walk; the scope popup switches to every open document instead of a folder.